vbsw/glut/README.md

 # ggu

 ## Abstract
-This is a binding for GLUT.
+These are GLUT bindings for programming language Go.
 It works on linux.

-## Available Functions
+## Coverage
 * <nothing>

 ## Installation